Monday, December 31, 2012

 Beethoven is keeping me alive

 I started a new job Monday in Norristown.
 The hours are 3 to 11 p.m., the commute is twice as long as I am used to, and I am still not sure what exactly it is I am supposed to be doing.
-This week I've been going to be late and sleep late.
+This week I've been going to bed late and sleeping late.
 I have a couple of free hours before heading off to the office, time I spend fluctuating between anxiety and read.
 It doesn't really feel like leisure time if you're counting the minutes before the long drive.
 For the past couple of mornings (early afternoons, really), I have been listening to Charles Rosen's recording of Beethoven's Piano Sonatas Op.
 31. The second CD of this two-CD set — “The Great Middle Period Sonatas” — will follow tomorrow.

 This music has been the only thing that has prevented me from either a) resigning or b) throwing myself under a truck.
 My gratitude to both of these immortal artists for saving my life.
 The sonatas and the performance together are an extraordinary affirmation.